 Despite a principal’s best intentions, many find themselves in unchartered territory when it comes to staffing their home.
-It’s no surprise, there are no high school or college courses on how to manage one’s personal life, making it difficult to assess what one needs to make that happen.
+It’s no surprise, as there are no high school or college courses on managing one’s personal life, making it difficult to assess what one needs to make that happen.

 Private Service Professionals often wear many “hats” while working in a private home and are quite happy to do so.
-However, the more roles that are piled on their plate directly effects how thoroughly they are able to fulfill those roles.
+However, the more roles that are piled on their plate directly affect how thoroughly they are able to fulfill the duties assigned to each role.
 In addition, there are many personalities amongst staff.
-For instance, chefs tend to have a strong ego, nannies are outgoing, while housekeepers are often introverted.
+For instance, chefs tend to have a strong ego, nannies are outgoing, and housekeepers are often introverted.
 All these personalities work well in their respective roles.
 However, when a principal hires one person to be the nanny, chef, and housekeeper, they will never have the best service possible.
 In addition, multiple roles lead to burnout and high rates of turnover.
 Equally, hiring one person to manage the work of three is a recipe for disaster.
 There is a reason that the federal government says 40 hours equals a full-time job.
-If a candidate is desperate and fairly inexperienced, they will jump at the first offer – even if it is advertised as a death sentence:
+If a candidate is desperate and relatively inexperienced, they will jump at the first offer – even if it is advertised as a death sentence:

 Nanny/Housekeeper/Chef Needed: 70+ hours, 6 days per week, live-in (our basement next to the furnace room without windows), Sundays off when the family is away.
 Must be flexible, have a degree in child psychology, your own car, and love animals, and a minimum of 15 years’ experience.

 Private Service Professionals should be treated like the true professionals they are.
 They should be able to expect a regular schedule with reasonable hours, time off, and standard benefits found in any corporate job.
-Because of their “service heart,” they are wired to put others first and will bend over backwards to make the lives of their principal(s) amazing.
-Because of their very nature to serve, principals need to be aware of the demands placed on staff and provide proper compensation; and that starts with hiring the right people for the right amount and type of work.
+Because of their “service heart,” they are wired to put others first and will bend over backward to make the lives of their principal(s) extraordinary.
+Because of their very nature to serve, principals need to be aware of the demands placed on staff and provide proper compensation; that starts with hiring the right people for the right amount and type of work.
 No one wants to spend more money than necessary in any transaction; however, the adage is true – you get what you pay for.
 How can a principal figure out what they need and how to navigate these issues?
-Historically, they would contract a Domestic Placement Agency for a list of superb candidates, or a staffing consultant to audit their home and lifestyle prior to beginning a search for candidates.
+Historically, they would contract a Domestic Placement Agency for a list of superb candidates or a staffing consultant to audit their home and lifestyle before beginning a search for candidates.

 Employee vs. Contractor

 When principals hire staff to work in their homes, it’s vital to identify whether the person is an employee or a contractor.
-The federal government generally considers household staff members to be employees, not independent contractors.
+The federal government considers household staff members employees, not independent contractors.
 This holds true for any staff members, whether they work full-time, part-time, live-in, or live-out.